ProtonMail/proton-mail-android/docs/0004-define-mocks-with-explicit-behaviour.md

 * We should never use relaxed mocks
   * acceptable if its declaration is internal to a single test case, ensuring a good degree of control an isolation
 * It can be ok to use `mockk(relaxedUnitFun = true)`, as the result will be what we expect: an `Unit`
-* We should avoid mocking data models and use real instances instead
-  * acceptable to mock legacy data models if contains business code, like `Message.decrypt` that we currently have

 ## Consequences
 1. We should stick to what agreed here going forward, aiming to replace the current mocks in the project